 Since inception of the Trust, the Trust has consistently priced its Shares at 4:00 p.m., New York time based on the Index Price.
-While that pricing would be known to the market, the Sponsor believes that, even if efforts to manipulate the price of ETH at 4:00 p.m., E.T. were successful on any trading platform, such activity would have had a negligible effect on the pricing of the Trust, due to the controls embedded in the structure of the Index.
+46 While that pricing would be known to the market, the Sponsor believes that, even if efforts to manipulate the price of ETH at 4:00 p.m., E.T. were successful on any exchange, such activity would have had a negligible effect on the pricing of the Trust, due to the controls embedded in the structure of the Index.

-Accordingly, the Sponsor believes that the Index has proven its ability to (i) mitigate the effects of fraud, manipulation and other anomalous trading activity on the ETH reference rate, (ii) provide a real-time, volumeweighted fair value of ETH and (iii) appropriately handle and adjust for nonmarket related events.
-For these reasons, the Sponsor believes that the Index represents an effective alternative means to prevent fraud and manipulation and the Trust's reliance on the Index addresses the Commission's concerns with respect to potential fraud and manipulation.
+Accordingly, the Sponsor believes that the Index has proven its ability to (i) mitigate the effects of fraud, manipulation and other anomalous trading activity on the ETH reference rate, (ii) provide a real-time, volume-weighted fair value of ETH and (iii) appropriately handle and adjust for nonmarket related events.
+For these reasons, the Sponsor believes that the Index